Demographics of Darjeeling

 Darjeeling district's population today is constituted largely of the descendants of the indigenous and immigrant labourers that were employed in the original development of the town.
-Although their common language, the Nepali language, has been given official recognition at the state and federal levels in India, the recognition has brought little economic progress to the region, nor significant political autonomy.
 A culture of both pride and dependence has evolved in the tea plantations where jobs have levelled off but housing can be inherited by a worker within the family.
 The population of Darjeeling meanwhile has grown substantially over the years.
 Many young locals, educated in government schools, have taken to migrating out for the lack of employment matching their skills.
 Like out-migrants from other regions of northeastern India, they have been subjected to discrimination and racism in some Indian cities.

 History

 Although Darjeeling had its origins in the colonial period as a summer resort, it began to acquire characteristics of an "administrative" town in independent India after being made the headquarters of Darjeeling district in 1947.
 During the period 1961–2011, the population of Darjeeling increased at an accelerated rate (Figure 9), as did an "aspirational middle class" comprising families of professionals in the administration, and in retail and service industries.
 Indian Gorkha is a term that denotes the Nepali-speaking people of northeastern India as distinct from the Nepali-speaking inhabitants of Nepal.
 According to a 2014 study, although the demand for labour in the tea estates surrounding Darjeeling had stayed roughly constant since 1910, the population of Nepali-speaking workers and their families in the tea estates had grown throughout.
 As the excess population migrated up to Darjeeling in search of jobs and housing, they were propelled by the Gorkhaland agitation in the 1980s, which also had the effect of making many non-Gorkha families leave their homes in Darjeeling.

 The town of Darjeeling has seen fluctuation in the growth of its population in the last century.
 However, growth in population has been more rapid from the 1970s onwards, exceeding the growth rates at the district level.
 The growth rate has touched the sky height of about 45% in the 1990s and thus is far above the national, state, and district average.
 The colonial town of Darjeeling was designed for a mere population of 10,000.
 So the population spurt has made the town more prone to the environmental problems in recent decades as the region is geologically relatively new with hosts of environmental problems and hence unstable in nature.
 Environmental degradation has adversely affected Darjeeling's appeal for tourists.
 The town as a district headquarters acts as the center of all types of economic activity, which attracts the rural folks of the district to migrate to the town for better opportunity.
 Besides, the pleasant climate of the town compels the people from the surrounding states to migrate and settle permanently in the region.